Causes of Economic Growth

 The production possibilities curve does not shift outward with an increase in the nation’s money supply or with increases in government spending.
 If this were the case, we would just need to print an unlimited amount of money or to increase government spending indefinitely.
 We will learn in later units that printing additional money and increasing government spending from an economic growth point of view can benefit the economy in the short-run, but has distinct economic disadvantages in the long-run.
 The only causes of long-term economic growth and outward shifts in the production possibilities curve are increases in resources and advances in technology.
 More and better resources allow businesses to produce more efficiently and effectively, lower costs, increase real incomes and increase purchasing consumers’ power.

-Potential versus Actual Production
+Potential Versus Actual Production

 A country that experiences an outward shift of its production possibilities curve will increase its potential to produce.
 This does not mean that the country will increase its actual production.
 A country could be at a point inside of the curve and experience unemployment and inefficiency.
 North Korea, Iran and several other heavily government controlled states have large amounts of resources.
 However, due to limited economic and political freedom, these resources are not used at their maximum efficiency.
-Consequently, the real Gross Domestic Products of these countries (a measure of a country’s overall productivity) are far less than that of the United States.
-As they allow more capitalist elements and freedom into their economy, they will be able to shift their production possibilities curves outward, as well as to produce closer to their maximum efficiency level.
+Consequently, the real Gross Domestic Products of these countries (a measure of a country’s overall productivity) are far less than that of freer countries.
+If they allow more capitalist elements and freedom into their economy, they will be able to shift their production possibilities curves outward, as well as to produce closer to their maximum efficiency level.